-Nicola Lemos is a Brazilian singer-songwriter and music producer.
+Nicola Lemos is a Brazilian singer-songwriter and music producer based in UK.

 Among pans and glasses, bottles and guitars, voice and palms, percussion and poetry, seven songs were recorded and produced at home.
 As different its sounds to each other, together they bring life to the EP project, representing me back then in the simplest, truest and purest way possible.
 The name "Andejo" (in the dictionary: 1. who or what walks a lot "person or animal"; 2. walker, who or what does not stop at home; an outsider.)
 In the album means the movement, the transition of moments, the idea of moving on, leaving things behind, accepting.